 Most of us scuba divers know that what we put onto our bodies in the morning will end up in the water and so we become extra conscious of this when we’re actively diving every single day.
 But do we always remember to carry these good habits into our everyday life?
 All of our waterways are connected - in one way or another, every product you place on your skin will ultimately end up in the water.

 It’s so easy to become overwhelmed by this and feel pressured to pore over every single ingredients list, but by simply knowing which products may be the culprit you’re already a few steps ahead.
 Try slowly transitioning the following everyday self-care products over to a more natural alternative and you’ll be paving the way for reef-saving divers everywhere!

 Deodorants don’t specifically cause damage to reefs, but mainstream ones can often contain nano-particles of their chemical ingredients which can be absorbed.
-We’re huge fans of Earth Conscious Natural Deodorant - they also donate to the UK Marine Conservation Society with every purchase made!
+We’re huge fans of Mood Natural Deodorant.

 Reducing our product use